 In student loan consolidation, you take multiple loans and combine them into one convenient monthly payment.
 After graduation, you may combine any of your federal student loans into one loan, with one monthly payment and interest rate, under the Federal Direct Student Loan Program (FDSLP).
 Essentially, the federal government issues you a single new loan for the total amount of all the old ones.
 That means that going forward, you’ll also have a single new payment rather than several.

-You can also extend the length of the loan term to up to 30 years.
+You can also extend the length of the loan term to up to 30 years, depending on the total amount you owe.
 The interest rate on your new, consolidated loan is fixed for the life of the loan and is calculated as the weighted average of the interest rates on the loans you’re consolidating.

 Pros of Consolidating